Position

 2. Atlanta, GA

 Atlanta is a hub for logistics and supply chain management.
 Companies like Coca-Cola and Delta Airlines rely on skilled planners.
-The city's diverse industries provide a dynamic work environment.
-The average salary for this position is about $80,000.
+The city's strong economy provides a stable environment for career development.
+The average salary here is about $81,400.

 Find Supply Planner jobs in Atlanta, GA